Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Bridgeview students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Bridgeview students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Bridgeview District Curriculum Used in Our In-Home Tutoring Programs

 The districts follow the Illinois Common Core Curriculum for humanities and mathematics, and the Next Generation Science Standards.
 These standards are internationally competitive and are intended to provide students a rigorous, supportive education, regardless of a student’s learning style.
 Students are given support and interventions, when necessary, and differentiation in the classroom is encouraged to help support different learning styles.
 The hope is that students will learn to self-advocate for support and become self-guided learners who take responsibility for their own education.